Topological games in Ramsey spaces: On an abstract version of Kastanas theorem

-It should be noted that this complete run is obtained by applying the winning strategy $\sigma$ of the player \textrm{I} in the game $\mathcal{G}_{[a,M]}(\mathcal{X})$, hence the player \textrm{I} wins the game $\mathcal{G}_{[a,M]}(\mathcal{X})$, as a result we deduce that $B\in \mathcal{X}$ because $\{B\} = \bigcap_{m\in\mathbb{N}} [b_{j_{m}}^{i_{m}}]$.
-Consequently, we finally conclude that $[a,H] \subseteq \mathcal{X}$. \enlargethispage{1\baselineskip} \end{proof}
+It should be noted that this complete run is obtained by applying the winning strategy $\sigma$ of the player \textrm{I} in the game $\mathcal{G}_{[a,M]}(\mathcal{X})$, hence the player \textrm{I} wins the game $\mathcal{G}_{[a,M]}(\mathcal{X})$; as a result, we deduce that $B\in \mathcal{X}$ because $\{B\} = \bigcap_{m\in\mathbb{N}} [b_{j_{m}}^{i_{m}}]$.
+Consequently, we finally conclude that $[a,H] \subseteq \mathcal{X}$. \end{proof}

-Motivated by the concept of selective coideal on the Ellentuck space, given by Mathias in \cite{Mathias}, as well as by the abstract approximation of local Ramsey theory in the context of topological Ramsey spaces, proposed by Di Prisco, Mijares and Nieto in \cite{DiPrisco-Mijares-Nieto}, we now introduce the wide class of selective topological Ramsey spaces. \\
+Motivated by the concept of selective coideal on the Ellentuck space, given by Mathias in \cite{Mathias}, as well as by the abstract approach of local Ramsey theory in the context of axiomatized topological Ramsey spaces, proposed by Di Prisco, Mijares, and Nieto in \cite{DiPrisco-Mijares-Nieto}, we now introduce the new broad class of selective axiomatized topological Ramsey spaces.